 A.B.
 Richards knows that there’s no limit to how you can use a portable storage container.
 They can allow you to get your home organized, they can be helpful as commercial storage or give you to the ability to keep your equipment available at a construction site.
 People also come up with creative uses for their storage units.
 One of the most interesting uses for a portable storage container is to repurpose them into homes.
 While A.B.
-Richards won’t let you do that because we’re a rental company and we will need our containers back, we’re fascinated at the creativity and the usefulness we’ve seen from people, companies and institutions who’ve converted containers into living space.
+Richards won’t let you do that because we’re a rental company and we will need our containers back, we’re fascinated by the creativity and the usefulness we’ve seen from people, companies, and institutions who’ve converted containers into living space.
 We want to show you how those who’ve done it have changed landscapes, neighborhoods and created affordable housing.

 Portable Container Homes Are Beautiful and Useful

 There are many different ways that builders have refashioned portable storage containers into homes, and not all of these homes have boring, rectangular designs.
 An article in Popular Mechanics features an impressive, multi-story home in Redondo Beach, California that was constructed out of eight modified shipping containers.
 The elegant home was mostly built in a shop, which saved time and construction costs.

 A more basic, inexpensive design is the Qwik House, designed by Adam Kalkin, a New Jersey-based architect.
 These pre-fabricated homes offer 2,000 square feet of space, three bedrooms, and two and a half baths.
 The homes are made of 75 percent recyclable material and the shell of the home can be assembled in a day, with the interior usually finished in about three months.